Teacher Seminar FAQ

 Orientation and welcome will be at 6 p.m. followed by dinner at 7 p.m. in the MacArthur Building on Sunday.
 There will be a short overview of the campus and Medal of Honor grove.
 All participants are required to attend orientation.

-A syllabus will be posted on a Google drive and will be continuously updated as the program evolves.
-You will receive a link to the Google drive once your registration is complete.
+A syllabus will be posted on a Google site and will be continuously updated as the program evolves.
+You will receive a link to the Google site once your registration is complete.

 Required reading for the program will be posted on the Google drive for your program.
-You will receive a link to the Google drive once your registration is complete.
+You will receive a link to the Google site once your registration is complete.